-The best dollhouse
+Best dollhouse

 Storytime Toys’ Goldilocks and the Three Bears Fairytale House Set

-Our take: A compact and affordable dollhouse based on the story of Goldilocks and the Three Bears.
+What you need to know: This is a compact and affordable dollhouse based on the story of Goldilocks and the Three Bears.

-What we like: Includes furniture and doll-like cut-outs of Goldilocks and the bears.
-Easy to assemble and take apart.
-Comes with a storybook.
+What you’ll love: It includes furniture and doll-like cut-outs of Goldilocks and the bears.
+It’s easy to assemble and take apart, and it comes with a storybook.

-What we dislike: Small and basic.
-Best for young kids.
+What you should consider: It’s small and basic, so it’s best for young kids.

 Where to buy: Sold by Amazon